becathey/becathey/README.md

 ## Hi, I'm Bill

-I'm a full-stack web developer with a focus on the JavaScript ecosystem.
+I'm a frontend-focused full-stack web developer specializing in the JavaScript ecosystem.

 ### Technologies